rx-modules/PlayerDB/README.md

 <summary><b>Misc Things</b></summary>
 <br>

-We can manually add a player entry for `@s` via
+We can manually add a player entry for `@s` via:

     function rx.playerdb:api/add_entry

 We can also 'select' our data for `$in.uid rx:io`
-This exposing some internal logic, essentially outputs an entry @ rx:global playerdb.players[{selected:1b}] This does interface with the live database, so you'll wanna becareful if you are using this
+This exposing some internal logic, essentially outputs an entry @ `rx:global playerdb.players[{selected:1b}]`.
+This does interface with the live database, so you'll wanna be careful if you are using this.

     scoreboard players operation $in.uid rx.io = @s rx.uid
     function rx.playerdb:api/select